ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/custom_branding.md

 ### 3. Custom classes

-In situations where the bootstrap and theme variables are not sufficient, one can add/overwrite css rules using the `/_sass/custom_classes.scss` file.
+When Bootstrap and theme variables are not sufficient, add or override CSS rules using the `/_sass/custom_classes.scss` file.
-This file is loaded as last and can overwrite everything in the theme if needed.
-This is more used for customizations for theme users that are familiar with css to change things like:
+This file is loaded last and can override the rest of the theme if needed.
+It is mostly useful for theme users familiar with CSS who want to change things like:

 - The distance between headings
 - Adding a shadow to pictures
 - Making sure the branding logo goes smaller in mobile mode

-To have some inspiration on what is possible here, go to the [RDMkit custom classes stylesheet](https://github.com/elixir-europe/rdmkit/blob/master/_sass/_custom_classes.scss).
+For inspiration, see the [RDMkit custom classes stylesheet](https://github.com/elixir-europe/rdmkit/blob/main/_sass/_custom_classes.scss).

 ## Favicon logo